cloud-carbon-footprint/cloud-carbon-footprint/README.md

 - Set the GOOGLE_APPLICATION_CREDENTIALS env variable to the location of your credentials file. see https://cloud.google.com/docs/authentication/getting-started for more details.

+Note: make sure you use the full path for this environment varaible, eg `/Users/<user>/path/to/credential`

 ## Options for cloud emission estimation

 We support two approaches to gathering usage data for different cloud providers.
 One approach gives a more holistic understanding of your emissions whereas the other prioritizes accuracy: